“He cares for you,” she stammers. “And you care for him,”

 Aedan shivers in his patch of darkness.

 “Did he braid your mane and make you a barbarian?”
-Skipio drags the brush over her croup, his lips down in prideful admiration.
+He drags the brush over her croup, his lips down in prideful admiration.
 “I’m going to fuck his ass hard enough to make his mind go feeble,”

-He reaches from the darkness, fingers stopping short of the man’s smooth, sun-kissed skin.
-He longs for a handful of that taut, supple ass—but then, like a bad smell, Reed Eyes intrudes.
+Overcome with desire, Aedan lifts his back from the wall and reaches out from the darkness.
+Fingers stop short of the man’s smooth, sun-kissed skin.
+He longs for a handful of that taut, supple ass…until Reed Eyes intrudes, like a bad smell.

-“Pilus Junius took his hidden Gaul through the gate.”
+“Pilus Junius took his hidden Gaul through the gate,”

 “Where are they?”
 Skipio demands, tossing the brush.

 Skipio’s face turns boyish when he laughs.
+“The Owl fell for my ruse,”

 “The water crews will miss having those wenches refill the cistern every day,” Actus laughs with him.
 “Now they’ll have to go back to doing their job,”